netdata/netdata/packaging/installer/OTHERS.md

 If you're installing Netdata on a Linux system, we recommend you try our [one-line automatic installation](README.md#one-line-installation) or [binary releases](README.md#binary-packages) first.
 If those don't work, you can try the [pre-built static binary](#pre-built-static-binary-for-linux-64-bit) or the [manual installation](MANUAL-INSTALLATION.md).

+macOS and FreeBSD users can find instructions for their operating systems below.

 - [Pre-built static binary for Linux 64-bit](#pre-built-static-binary-for-linux-64-bit)
 - [macOS](#macos)
 - [FreeBSD](#freebsd)